Overview

 Step 2: Determine Isoelectric Point and Solubility Behavior

-A protein's isoelectric point (pI) โ the pH at which it carries no net charge โ is a key value for purification, since proteins are typically least soluble at their pI due to reduced electrostatic repulsion between molecules.
-Solubility behavior across a pH range typically shows a characteristic dip right at this point.
+A protein's isoelectric point (pI), the pH at which it carries no net charge, is a key value for purification work.
+Proteins tend to be least soluble right at their pI, since electrostatic repulsion between molecules drops off there.
+Solubility across a pH range typically shows a characteristic dip right at this point.

-The Isoelectric Point Calculator estimates pI from amino acid composition, and the Protein Solubility Calculator models solubility as a function of pH, which you'd expect to reach a minimum near the pI just calculated.
+The Isoelectric Point Calculator estimates pI from amino acid composition, and the Protein Solubility Calculator models solubility as a function of pH.
+You'd expect that model to bottom out near the pI you just calculated.

 Step 3: Estimate Diffusion Coefficient

-How quickly a protein or other molecule moves through solution โ its diffusion coefficient โ depends inversely on molecular size, and it matters for predicting reaction rates in solution, membrane permeability, and separation techniques like size-exclusion chromatography.
+How quickly a protein or other molecule moves through solution, its diffusion coefficient, runs inversely with molecular size.
+It feeds into reaction rate predictions in solution, membrane permeability estimates, and separation techniques like size-exclusion chromatography.

 The Diffusion Coefficient Calculator estimates this value using the Stokes-Einstein relationship from molecular size and solvent properties.